IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 The app system has support for multiple app deployment configurations from within the same repo.

 ## Create Deployment
-All deployments are stored in the `.idems_app/deployments` folder, and new deployments can be added simply by creating new subfolders that include configuraiton files.
+All deployments are stored in the `.idems_app/deployments` folder, and new deployments can be added simply by creating new subfolders that include configuration files.

 For this example we will create a folder called `my_deployment`.
 This can be created either using a file explorer, or via script such as: